808080/login-logout-workflow/README.md

 # Login/Logout Workflow

 This project consists of client and server.
-Requires npm and node.js installed.
+Requires npm, node.js and Docker installed.

 ## Client